-Every fourth year of the cycle, most recently academic year 2019-2020, faculty review programlevel data.
+Every fourth year of the cycle, most recently academic year 2019-2020, faculty review course-level data.
 The data have been aggregated from the previous three years of course-level assessments through internal mapping of course-level SLOs to program-level outcomes in eLumen.
 Faculty review the mastery of program outcomes and can drill down to the course SLOs that feed into that outcome.
 Faculty review course action plans from the previous three years, as well as the aggregated data and determine a program action plan.
 SLO4

-The PPOA Committee has established six Core Competencies (Institutional Outcomes) for student learning, and has assessed these Core Competencies through a survey of graduates each year since 2016.
+The PPOA Committee has established six Core Competencies (Institutional Outcomes) for student learning and has assessed these Core Competencies through a survey of graduates each year since 2016.
 In addition to this indirect measure, faculty assess Core Competencies using assessment data from courses that have been individually mapped to the Core Competencies.
 SLO5

 The strengths of the assessment process lie in the intentional design to make it meaningful.
-The opportunity for faculty to reflect on their teaching, and to analyze and discuss data, happens each semester.
+The opportunity for faculty to reflect on their teaching and to analyze and discuss data happens each semester.
 Time for reflection and assessment is dedicated college-wide at Fall Convocation and January Flex Days.
 Collaboration between faculty, staff, and administration makes this process successful.
-The College received a commendation at its 2019 accreditation visit that stated: "The team commends the College for creating a campus culture that values assessment as a process for improving programs and courses.
-Faculty have embraced student learning outcomes assessment and use the evaluation process as a way to enact meaningful change (II.A.2, II.A.3, II.A.16)."
+The college received a commendation at its 2019 accreditation visit that stated, assessment and use the evaluation process as a way to enact meaningful change (II.A.2, II.A.3, II.A.16)."